ticapix/ovh-api/README.md

 If available, [Memcached](https://memcached.org/) is used to cache intermediate convertion results.

-Memcached is configuration can be tuned with `MEMCACHE_PORT` and `MEMCACHE_HOST` environment variables.
+Memcached is configuration can be tuned with `MEMCACHED_PORT` and `MEMCACHED_HOST` environment variables.